systopia/org.civicrm.l10nx/README.md

 Unfortunately, the system currently doesn't work with function provided by extension, so you would also have to apply the patch shipped with the extension.

+This is the current stage.

 ### Stage 2: Refactored Core I18n

-Tim Otten already started working on a complete refactoring of the I18n core component, responsible, among other things, for the string translation.
+Tim Otten already started working on a complete refactoring of the I18n core component, which is responsible, among other things, for the string translation.
 This refactoring will not only make this subsystem faster and more flexible, but also allows a seamless integration of this extension.